A73r0id/promptwall/README.md

 ```

 Every result includes `layer_hit` — so you can see if expensive LLM calls are even needed
 for your attack patterns.
-On the benchmark dataset, layers 1 and 2 caught everything with
+On the 500-prompt benchmark, layers 1 and 2 caught everything with
 zero LLM calls.

 ---